dianabarsan/purging/README.md

 NB.
 The script uses a mango query (and a mango index) to get the list of tasks associated by `source_id` with a `data_record`.
 Depending on the size of the database, querying using this index for the first time can take a long time.
 The script has a command to create the index and make one query to speed up command execution.

+NB.
+This script is tailored to the specific needs of Muso, and requirements are subject ot change.

 ## Installation

 ```